sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 **Missing Header**

-Your CSV should always have a header row, that identifies each column.
+Your CSV should always have a header row.
 The rules for this are:

-1. You must have an “email” column
+1. You must have an “email” column.
+1. Capitalization doesn’t matter.
-1. The other fields you include should be named the same as your custom fields.
-Capitalization doesn’t matter.
+1. The other columns can be blank.

 **Custom fields in your CSV but not your account**